-(2) The business address of Newcastle is 200 Crescent Court, Suite 1400, Dallas, Texas 75201.

-- (3) Consists of shares of common stock held by Newcastle, as disclosed in Amendment No. 7 to a Schedule 13D filed with the SEC on August 3, 2012.
-NCM, as the general partner of Newcastle, may be deemed to beneficially own the shares held by Newcastle.
-Newcastle Capital Group, L.L.C. ("NCG"), as the general partner of NCM, which in turn is the general partner of Newcastle, may be deemed to beneficially own the shares held by Newcastle.
-Mark E. Schwarz, as the managing member of NCG, the general partner of NCM, which in turn is the general partner of Newcastle, may also be deemed to beneficially own the shares held by Newcastle.
-Each of NCM, NCG and Mr. Schwarz disclaims beneficial ownership of the shares held by Newcastle except to the extent of their pecuniary interest therein. - (4) The business address of Lorex is c/o Mattig-Suter und Partner, Bahnhofstrasse 28, Schwyz, CH-6431, Switzerland. - (5) Consists of shares of common stock held by Lorex, based on information provided to us by Lorex.
-As disclosed in a Statement of Changes in Beneficial Ownership on Form 4 filed with the SEC by Dieter Esch on February 24, 2012, Mr. Esch is the sole stockholder of Lorex and Peter Marty is the sole officer and director of Lorex.
+- (2) The business address of Newcastle Partners, L.P. ("Newcastle") is 200 Crescent Court, Suite 1400, Dallas, Texas 75201. - (3) Consists of shares of Common Stock held by Newcastle, as disclosed in Amendment No. 8 to a Schedule 13D filed with the SEC on August 23, 2013.
+Newcastle Capital Management, L.P. ("NCM"), as the general partner of Newcastle, may be deemed to beneficially own the shares held by Newcastle.
+Each of Newcastle Capital Group, L.L.C. ("NCG"), as the general partner of NCM, NCM Services Inc. ("NCM Services"), as the sole member of NCG, the Schwarz 2012 Family Trust (the "Schwarz Trust"), as the sole stockholder of NCM Services, and Mark E. Schwarz, as the sole trustee of the Schwarz Trust, may in each case also be deemed to beneficially own the shares held by Newcastle.
+Each of NCM, NCG, NCM Services, the Schwarz Trust and Mr. Schwarz disclaims beneficial ownership of the shares held by Newcastle except to the extent of their pecuniary interest therein. - (4) The business address of Lorex Investments AG ("Lorex") is c/o Mattig-Suter und Partner, Bahnhofstrasse 28, Schwyz, CH-6431, Switzerland. - (5) Consists of shares of Common Stock held by Lorex, as disclosed in a Statement of Changes in Beneficial Ownership on Form 4 filed with the SEC by Dieter Esch on February 24, 2012.
+Mr. Esch is the sole stockholder of Lorex and Peter Marty is the sole officer and director of Lorex.
 Mr. Esch and Mr. Marty share voting and dispositive power over the shares held by Lorex.
-Mr. Marty has no pecuniary interest in the shares held by Lorex. - (6) The business address of Ronald L. Chez is 219 E. Lake Shore Drive, Chicago, Illinois 60611. - (7) Consists of shares of common stock held by individual retirement accounts for the benefit of Ronald L. Chez and Ronald L. Chez individually, as disclosed in Amendment No. 1 to a Schedule 13D filed with the SEC on April 26, 2013. - (8) Consists of 48,614,513 shares of common stock held by Newcastle.
+Mr. Marty has no pecuniary interest in the shares held by Lorex. - (6) Consists of 48,614,513 shares of Common Stock held by Newcastle.
 Mr. Schwarz may be deemed to beneficially own the shares held by Newcastle by virtue of his power to vote and dispose of such shares.
-Mr. Schwarz disclaims beneficial ownership of the shares held by Newcastle except to the extent of his pecuniary interest therein. - (9) Consists of 500,000 shares of common stock held by Dieter Esch and 28,677,115 shares of common stock held by Lorex.
+Mr. Schwarz disclaims beneficial ownership of the shares held by Newcastle except to the extent of his pecuniary interest therein. - (7) Includes 400,000 shares of Common Stock issuable upon the exercise of options held by Alex Vaickus individually, which are exercisable within 60 days after the Record Date. - (8) Consists of shares of Common Stock issuable upon the exercise of options held by John Murray individually.
+Mr. Murray is the Chief Financial Officer of NCM.
+Mr. Murray disclaims beneficial ownership of the 48,614,513 shares held by Newcastle. - (9) Consists of 500,000 shares of Common Stock held by Dieter Esch and 28,677,115 shares of Common Stock held by Lorex.
 Mr. Esch is the sole stockholder of Lorex and Peter Marty is the sole officer and director of Lorex.
 Mr. Esch and Mr. Marty share voting and dispositive power over the shares held by Lorex.
-Mr. Marty has no pecuniary interest in the shares held by Lorex. - (10) Consists of shares of common stock issuable upon the exercise of options held by John Murray individually.
-Mr. Murray is the Chief Financial Officer of NCM.
-Mr. Murray disclaims beneficial ownership of the 48,614,513 shares held by Newcastle. - (11) Consists of 77,791,628 shares of common stock and 50,000 shares of common stock issuable upon the exercise of options.
+Mr. Marty has no pecuniary interest in the shares held by Lorex. - (10) Consists of 78,341,628 shares of Common Stock and 450,000 shares of Common Stock issuable upon the exercise of options.